GlassToeStudio/Standalone-Android-Sdk-Manager/CONTRIBUTING.md

 By contributing, you agree that your contributions will be licensed under its [MIT License](LISCENSE).

 ## References
-This document was adapted from the open-source contribution guidelines for [Facebook's Draft](https://github.com/facebook/draft-js/blob/a9316a723f9e918afde44dea68b5f9f39b7d9b00/CONTRIBUTING.md) and this this one [By briandk](https://gist.github.com/briandk/3d2e8b3ec8daf5a27a62)
+This document was adapted from the open-source contribution guidelines for [Facebook's Draft](https://github.com/facebook/draft-js/blob/a9316a723f9e918afde44dea68b5f9f39b7d9b00/CONTRIBUTING.md) and this one by [briandk](https://gist.github.com/briandk/3d2e8b3ec8daf5a27a62)